affinitybridge/git-bpf/README.md

 Affinity Bridge's Branch-per-Feature Scripts
 ============================================

-Configure a repository and add some useful workflow commands.
+Configure a repository and add some useful [Branch-per-Feature] workflow commands.

 Performs the following actions in the target repository: